-Don’t think when you see Juanita Khumalo’s curated and motivating gym selfies on social media, that that is all there is to this smart and ambitious woman – Juanita comes from humble beginnings.
+Don’t think when you see Juanita Khumalo’s curated and motivating gym selfies on social media, that that is all there is to this smart and ambitious woman.

 Juanita’s mother was a sales assistant that single handily managed to make sure Juanita, her siblings and grandmother had what they needed and were provided for.

-“At some point in my childhood I used to use candles or lamps to study.
+“At some point in my childhood, I used to use candles or lamps to study.
 I persevered.
 I didn’t allow my circumstances to define me and influence the outcome I want for my life.
 This has played a fundamental role in where I am today.
 It has instilled within me a sense of discipline and perseverance to continue to strive and seek a better life for myself.
-This has inspired me to want me.
-To break the ceiling.
-Redefine what success means for me.
+This has inspired me to want me; to break the ceiling and redefine what success means for me.
 The women in my life have played an influential role in the woman I am today.
 That goes from family, friends to colleagues, you name it,” she says.

 Juanita Khumalo is tenacious, fragile, passionate and unassuming, the L’Oréal South Africa brand manager says she has been blessed to achieve many great things in her career such as bringing in the founder of one of her brands to South Africa, which is the first of its kind in her division.
 “I am continuously learning and growing and becoming sharper at what I do,” she says.